grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/01 Smoke Testing.md

 - **Each time you create or update a script, run a smoke test**

   Because smoke tests verify test scripts, try to run one every time you create or update a script.
-Avoid running other test types with untest scripts.
+Avoid running other test types with untested scripts.

 - **Keep throughput small and duration short**